Close

 You will also have special massage devices on both legs which promote blood flow and is designed to minimize the chance of any clots developing in your leg veins.

-Whilst in hospital you are encouraged to do simple foot exercise such as tapping your feet or wriggling your toes.
+Whilst in hospital you are encouraged to do foot exercise such as tapping your feet or wriggling your toes.
 This is designed to activate your calf muscles and encourage blood flow and is another vital measure to help reduce the risk of blood clots.

 In addition to this, all patients are given an injection once per day of a blood thinner (clexane).
 This also serves the same purpose of helping to minimize blood clot issues.